dgaydukov/cert-aws/sa/files/sa.md

 So if you want to customize custom error returned from integration - use error mapping technique from above.
 If you want to customize error returned even before integration called (like 403 missing auth token) - use gateway response.
 You can't create new gateway response, but you can modify any existing one using `put-gateway-response` cli.
 Max [execution timeout 30 sec](https://docs.aws.amazon.com/apigateway/latest/developerguide/limits.html), and you can't change it.
 Keep in mind that it's max timeout, you still can set value below from 50-29000 millisec.
+Max payload for api gateway - 10MB, for lambda - 6MB.
+If you need more you have to use custom solution by uploading to s3 and passing s3 link to api gateway request.
 You can either uncheck `Use Default Timeout` and set value in millisec in integration request of rest api console, or using CF:
 ```
 RequestAuthMethod: